 We have often joked that we must have had incredible vision or stupidity to spare when we decided to move our family to an old house that would require so much work.
 Either way, we have made this house and it’s grounds our home.
 We have patched the basement, thrown the onion in the newly built compost pile, and learned a lot along the way.

 I only wish that those walls could talk.
 I think that they would have quite a story to tell.
 A story that I would love to hear.
 I guess in some way, the story is being told and my family is the current chapter.
-So here we are in the year 2013 at 1840 Farm.
+So here we are nearly a decade later living at 1840 Farm.
 Let the story continue to unfold.